Interaction enhanced altermagnet in the Hatsugai-Kohmoto model: Altermagnet with Hatsugai-Kohmoto interaction

 describe the $d_{x^2-y^2}$ altermagnetism with $\alpha$ measuring the asymmetry between band structures of the opposite spin directions ($\alpha=1$ corresponds to the symmetric case).
 We also note that our results also apply to altermagnets with $d_{xy}$ symmetry.
-In the second term of Eq. \eqref{eq:ham}, $U$ measures the strength of the HK interaction \cite{hatsugai1992,Phillips2020} and $n_{\kv s} = c_{\kv s}^+c_{\kv s}$ with $c_{\kv s}$ the annihilation operator of electrons and we use $\hbar = 1$.
+The energy spectrum \eqref{eq:spectra} describes the effective low-energy model expanded to quadratic order in momenta around the spin-degeneracy points (Brillouin zone center) of systems obeying combined time-reversal and four-fold rotation symmetry, a typical feature in altermagnets \cite{smejkal2022,Krempasky2024,peng2024}.